 The North Carolina Association of Residence Halls (NCARH) is the state affiliation college and university residence halls.
 Like its regional and national counterparts, NCARH provides resources and networking opportunities to member’s schools to facilitate the continued improvement of campus residence hall associations.
 An annual conference is held each year in February, with over 150 students from across North Carolina gathering to learn new methods for growing their organizations.

-The NCARH 2014 conference will be held in February 2014 at Appalachian State University.
+The NCARH 2020 conference will be held at Appalachian State University in late January.

 Who Attends Conferences?

 - Anyone who lives on campus!
 We look for a diverse group of people to be a part of our delegation for each conference.
 This includes but is not limited to: Governors, Executive Officers, Community Government Members, RAs, NRHH members, and most importantly, underclassmen who are interested in getting more involved with RHA!
 An application for each conference is put out at least one month in advance to allow for ample delegation planning.

 - Delegates’ duties for conferences include: Attending all delegate meetings; preparing programs to be presented to other schools; creating a banner and display; assisting with fundraisers that go toward the conference; creating a roll call video; and keeping a positive attitude!

 - All delegates will be responsible for presenting a program at the conference, either individually or with partners.
 A program is a presentation about a topic that will give other delegates from other universities knowledge about how to better serve their residents.
 Programs can be about becoming a better leader, how to deal with cultural diversity, how to create a successful fundraising event, etc. They can be as original, creative, and fun as you want them to be.
 The main idea is to explain something that the other delegates can take back to their schools and use to better the lives of their residents